 If you are replacing an item that you already own, ask yourself if the one you have really needs replacing.
 If it’s slightly broken or had a persistent fault, why not try and fix it yourself first before replacing it.
 You’ll save yourself heaps of cash too!

 If today was just a normal day, would you buy this item?
 If the answer is no, think twice about your purchase.

-If you’re set on replacing an appliance or upgrading a gadget, there are plenty of things we can do with our old ones to make sure we’re not adding to the growing problem of landfill.
+If you’re set on replacing an appliance or upgrading a gadget, there are plenty of things you can do with your old ones to make sure you’re not adding to the growing problem of landfill.
 If these items are still working, they can be sold, given away or donated to charity to help someone else in need.
 If they are broken and can’t be fixed, they can be recycled or better, upcycled into something new!
-Here, you’ll find everything you need to know about responsibly disposing of old electricals and resources that you can use to do this.
+Read on blog on how to responsibly dispose of old electricals where you’ll find helpful information and resources to help you.

 So remember this Black Friday, that even though the sale price may be low, the price paid for these items can be extremely high.
 Keep these helpful tips in mind to enjoy a safer and more responsible shopping trip.